 In total, it took all of about five minutes to receive my Iraqi visa on arrival and go through the immigration window, but fair warning my flight to Baghdad was nearly empty (don’t be surprised if the guy at the immigration window is smoking a cig when he stamps you in, welcome to Iraq!).
 Most travelers report waiting 30 minutes to an hour for their visa on arrival so plan for it to take approximately that long.

-Note that visa on arrival is NOT available on land borders, they are only possible at international airports but are now possible to get on all of the land border crossings.
+Note that visa on arrival is now available on land borders!, they used to be only possible at international airports but are now possible to get on all of the land border crossings.

 Iraqi Kurdistan Visa

 Citizens of Australia, Brazil, Canada, European Union, Iran, Japan, Kuwait, New Zealand, Qatar, South Korea, Turkey, United Arab Emirates, United Kingdom, and United States are eligible for a visa on arrival in Iraqi Kurdistan both by land border crossings and at the airports in Erbil and Sulaymaniyah.
 The visa is good for 30 days.